floenavi/floenavi/FEATURES.md

 - The status icon shows the **current** state of the grid, it is an indicator for the quality of the data used to compute position, bearings and drift of the grid and registered stations on the grid.
-- A station that is not sending COG or SOG is considered to be offline.
+- A station that is not sending COG or SOG is considered to be offline (v3.2).

-The following color indicator are supported by the status icon:
+The following color indicators are supported by the status icon:

 - RED:
   - the grid is not yet configured